OpenCL/GEGL-OpenCL-old/README.md

 Likewise, we have a slack channel for discussions pertaining to development and issues here, [GEGL-OpenCL Slack](https://gegl-opencl.slack.com/)

+#### Contributing

+Please create a pull request and name the branch based on what operation you're currently working on, eg. box-blur_kernel

 ##### How to Port an Operation

 + Find an operation you'd like to work on under /operations/, eg. box-blur which can be found under /operations/common/
-+ In box-blur.c, add the following line in the gegl_op_class_int function:
++ In box-blur.c, add the following line in the gegl_op_class_init function:
 ```c
 static void
 gegl_op_class_init (GeglOpClass *klass)